 As Chief Information Officer for Middle East & North Africa, Delel leads the business and information solutions transformation agenda for the region.
 She is responsible for delivering new IT capabilities for increased productivity and enabling business growth.

 Delel holds a Master Degree in Computer Science from the University of Karlsruhe in Germany, and an MBA from the Exportakademie Reutlingen in Germany.
-Native of Tunisia and of Italian nationality, she is fluent in six languages and has worked in four different continents: Africa, Europe, Asia and America.
+She is fluent in six languages and has worked in four different continents: Africa, Europe, Asia and America.

 Efe Akinci has a BS. on Food Engineering and MS. on Industrial Engineering.